Written statement of particulars

-If an employer does not give a written statement of particulars then an employee can make a claim to an Employment Tribunal who will decide what should be included in the statement of particulars.
-If an employment claim is brought and the Tribunal discovers that there is no written statement of particulars, the employer will be ordered to pay compensation to the employee equivalent to two weeks’ capped pay and this can be increased to up to four weeks’ capped pay if it is just and equitable to do so.
+If an employer does not give a written statement of particulars then an employee can make a claim to an Employment Tribunal.
+They will decide what should be included in the statement of particulars.
+If an employment claim is brought and the Tribunal discovers that there is no written statement of particulars, the employer will be ordered to pay compensation to the employee.
+This will be equivalent to two weeks’ capped pay and this can be increased to up to four weeks’ capped pay if it is just and equitable to do so.

 Probably not.
-The written statement of terms required by law only sets out the bare minimum information and this is likely to offer insufficient protection for most businesses.
+The written statement of terms required by law only sets out the bare minimum information.
+This is likely to offer insufficient protection for most businesses.
 There are many compelling reasons to have a more comprehensive contract of employment and even a staff handbook.
-For example a detailed contract of employment can include provisions that restrict an employee’s ability to compete with their employer or approach the employer’s clients/suppliers for a period of time after the employee has left.
+For example a detailed contract of employment can include provisions that restrict an employee’s ability to compete with their employer.
+Or approach the employer’s clients/suppliers for a period of time after the employee has left.
 You can also include provisions to protect your confidential business information and intellectual property rights.
-It can deal with sickness absence, holiday rules, deductions from wages, snow days, disciplinary and grievances, bullying and harassment, use of the employer’s telephones, internet and social media etc.
+It can deal with sickness absence, holiday rules, deductions from wages, snow days, disciplinary and grievances.
+As well as bullying and harassment, use of the employer’s telephones, internet and social media etc.